afska/gba-link-connection/README.md

 *(aka GBA Wireless Adapter)*

-This is a driver for an accessory that enables wireless games up to 5 players.
+[⬆️](#gba-link-connection) This is a driver for an accessory that enables wireless games up to 5 players.
 The inner workings of the adapter are highly unknown, but [this blog post](docs/wireless_adapter.md) is very helpful.
 I've updated it to add more details about the things I learnt by the means of ~~reverse engineering~~ brute force and trial&error.

 The library, by default, implements a lightweight protocol (on top of the adapter's message system) that sends packet IDs and checksums.
 This allows detecting disconnections, forwarding messages to all nodes, and retransmitting to prevent packet loss.